-Since that time Murano has become an undeniable home for glassmaking, from the XIVth century it has been known as a world-famous island where devoted artisans and anonymous masters developed new techniques, new types of glass, and innovative, extravagant, delicate designs.
+Since that time Murano has become an undeniable home for glassmaking.
+Since the 14th century it has been known as a world-famous island where devoted artisans and anonymous masters developed new techniques, new types of glass, and innovative, extravagant, delicate designs.
 During the 15th and 16th centuries, glass production reached its golden age: owning a Murano glass object became a status symbol among the elites of European society of the time.

 Today, more than 700 hundred years later, the Murano glassmaking tradition continues, passed on from master to apprentice.
 And yet a visit to the island can be a bit disappointing: visitors often feel lured into tourist traps, where they end up being uncertain of the quality of products they see and buy without having a chance to admire the true masters at work.

-Later you’ll pass by the art studio of a contemporary glass designer who shapes amazing sculptures, vases and wonderful chandeliers with incredibly innovative techniques.
-The Murano glass tour is not complete without having a glimpse at the atelier where stylish and very creative glass beads, necklaces, rings and cufflinks are designed and crafted right before your eyes.
+Later we will pass by the art studio of a contemporary glass designer who shapes amazing sculptures, vases and wonderful chandeliers with incredibly innovative techniques.
+The Murano glass tour is not complete without a glimpse of the atelier where stylish and very creative glass beads, necklaces, rings and cufflinks are designed and crafted right before your eyes.